Earture/YKiss/README.md

 ---|-----------
 11 to 16 | A0 to A5
 2 to 10 | 2 to 10
-* pleas connect 10K Pull-down resistor to all used PIN
+* please connect 20K Pull-down resistor to all used PIN
 <p align="center">
   <a href="https://raw.githubusercontent.com/Amehinou/YKiss/master/connect.jpg">
     <img width=50% src="https://raw.githubusercontent.com/Amehinou/YKiss/master/connect.jpg">